patternfly/training-scenarios/react-components/select/step4.md

 1) **Add the following custom filtering function to the constructor of the App class.**

-Note: The component expects a function that will return a list of options to display.
-In the code below, the text input is matched regardless of ordering using a regular expression, and santize the text input to avoid extraneous characters.
+The component expects a function that will return a list of options to display.
+In the code below, the text input is matched regardless of ordering using a regular expression, and sanitizes the text input to avoid extraneous characters.
 Using the same example above, this will mean that a text input of "bama" would still match for the option "Alabama".

 <pre class="file" data-target="clipboard">
 this.customFilter = e => {